naturapeute/aposto-app/README.md

 > git pull
 ```

-Then, from the project root folder, whenever you want to deploy the Web application, simply run `npm run deploy` or `npm run build-deploy` if you want to build and deploy.
+Then, from the project root folder, whenever you want to deploy the Web application, simply run `make deploy`.

 ## License